Hydrocarbon Hazes on Temperate sub-Neptune K2-18b supported by data from the James Webb Space Telescope: Methodology

 We employ \texttt{TauREx} to perform our parametric 'free chemistry' atmospheric retrievals.
 In this framework, chemical abundances are treated as free parameters without enforcing chemical or physical self-consistency.
 The retrieval is driven by the spectral features associated with the molecular species defined in the model, such that the selected input priors directly influence the inferred atmospheric composition.

-We define an equally spaced logarithmic pressure grid with 100 layers between $10^{-9} - 10^{3}$ bar, and assume an isothermal temperature profile to represent the average atmospheric temperature.
+We define an equally spaced logarithmic pressure grid with 100 layers between $10^{-9} - 10^{2}$ bar, and assume an isothermal temperature profile to represent the average atmospheric temperature.
 We assume a fill gas mixture of H$_2$ and He, with a solar ratio of He/H$_2$ = 0.172 \citep{asplund2009}. \texttt{TauREx} relies exclusively on absorption cross sections of active molecules, which are stored as temperature–pressure–wavelength grids.
-The active molecules in this study, identified in Section \ref{sec: selection of chemical species}, include H$_2$O \citep[POKAZATEL;][]{polyansky2018}, CH$_4$ \citep[MM;][]{yurchenko2024}, CO$_2$ \citep[UCL-400;][]{yurchenko2020}, CO \citep[Li2015;][]{li2015}, NH$_3$ \citep[CoYuTe;][]{coles2019}, OCS \citep[OYT8][]{owens2024}, H$_2$S \citep[AYT2;][]{azzam2016}, C$_2$H$_2$ \citep[aCeTY;][]{chubb2020} and C$_2$H$_4$ \citep[MaYTY;][]{mant2018}.
-The cross-sections, taken from the ExoMol database\footnote{\url{https://www.exomol.com/}}, are stored as \texttt{.TauREx.h5} files and sampled at R=15,000 between 0.3–50 $\mu$m.
-We include Rayleigh scattering and collision-induced absorption (CIA) from H$_2$-H$_2$ and H$_2$-He interactions \citep[HITRAN;][]{karman2019}.
+We include the following absorbing species: H$_2$O, CH$_4$, CO$_2$, CO, NH$_3$, OCS, H$_2$S, C$_2$H$_2$, and C$_2$H$_4$.
+Our selection is informed by self-consistent model results from \citet{lavvas2026}, which couples disequilibrium chemistry with haze/cloud microphysics.
+These species are also predicted in \citet{jaziri2025}'s disequilibrium model results.
+For consistency, we use absorption cross-sections computed by ExoMol\footnote{\url{https://www.exomol.com/}} sampled at R=15,000 between 0.3–50 $\mu$m \citep{polyansky2018,yurchenko2024,yurchenko2020,li2015,coles2019,owens2024,azzam2016,chubb2020,mant2018}.
+We acknowledge that our selection omits some heavier hydrocarbons predicted in these models (e.g. C$_2$H$_6$) due to their lack of available opacity data for hydrogen-dominated atmospheres.
+We also include Rayleigh scattering and collision-induced absorption (CIA) from H$_2$-H$_2$ and H$_2$-He interactions \citep[HITRAN;][]{karman2019}.

 The stellar emission spectrum of K2-18 is modelled using a PHOENIX spectrum \citep{husser2013}, with the stellar mass, radius, and effective temperature set to values listed in Table \ref{physical_properties}.
 The planetary mass and radius are fitting parameters.